The Global Agriculture Community Stands in Solidarity with Ukraine

-Quand je suis devenu agriculteur, I knew that I’d have to wage a figurative war on the traditional foes of food production: parasites, mauvaises herbes, et la maladie.
+When I became a farmer, I knew that I’d have to wage a figurative war on the traditional foes of food production: pests, weeds, and disease.

 I didn’t expect to find myself in an actual war zone with a lethal enemy.